Dining & Entertainment in Orlando’s Convention Center District

 When it comes to dining and entertaining, Orlando makes a lasting impression.
 Delegates will find a diverse selection of restaurants and an endless array of exciting after-hours entertainment across the convention district to please every taste.

-Pointe Orlando features more than a dozen eateries, unique attractions and a range of entertainment, and it’s just down the road from the Orange County Convention Center (OCCC) on International Drive.
-Hotspots include B.B.
-King’s Blues Club and Lafayette’s Music Room, both of which offer live music seven nights a week.
+Pointe Orlando features more than a dozen eateries, unique attractions and a range of entertainment, and it’s just down the road from the Convention Center on International Drive.
+Hotspots include Cuba Libre Restaurant & Rum Bar, B.B.
+King’s Blues Club and Lafayette’s, with the latter two offering music seven nights a week.